 The turning point for me was 2 years ago when I suffered from severe depression and anxiety.
 I’d broken up with my boyfriend, left my job and moved back home.
 I’d never felt more alone and lost.
 My hair was thinning and snapping due to bleaching and I had small bald spots at the back of my head.
 It was in the worst possible state.

-I managed to get back on my feet and turn my life around […] And my hair is now a constant reminder of that.
+I managed to get back on my feet and turn my life around.

 I needed something good in my life and the IG curly girl community became my new haven.
 Buying new hair products and watching videos was my escape from all the bad things.
 I managed to get back on my feet and turn my life around with the help of Instagram and my friends.
 And my hair is now a constant reminder of that.